Quick overview: How to skip the lines at Colosseum

 See tickets

-2. Join a guided tours
+2. Join a guided tour

 Tours include priority entry through the group gate.
 You’ll skip the public line, breeze through ticket checks, and learn from an expert.